-The written reports regarding known or suspected sexual abuse that mandated reporters must submit within 36 hours of the receiving the information concerning the incident must be on a Department of Justice form (SS 8572).
-This form is available on the Archdiocese's website and at www.Virtus.org.
+The written reports regarding known or suspected abuse that mandated reporters must submit within 36 hours of the receiving the information concerning the incident must be on a Department of Justice form (BCIA 8572).
+This form is available at this link - https://oag.ca.gov/sites/all/files/agweb/pdfs/childabuse/ss 8572.pdf.